 Have you already heard about Lithuanian cepelinai?
 The grated potato dumplings shaped like Zeppelins that are stuffed with meat, curd cheese or mushrooms?
-But that’s not all traditional Lithuanian cuisine is.
+But that’s not all!
+Lithuanian cuisine has deep culinary traditions and experiences.
 And it’s best to experience it travelling around the country’s different regions, where the dishes originally came from.
 In Dzūkija, you’ll get potato banda and buckwheat boba.
 In Samogitia, they’ll make you kastinys or cibulinė soup.
 In Sudovia they’ll slice you a piece of smoked skilandis, or pull a head of cabbage stuffed with meat out of the oven.
 And in Aukštaitija, they’ll definitely pour you a glass of home-brewed beer or gira (kvass).
-Put on an apron and get behind the oven, stove or fire yourself – this is a great opportunity to learn something that you would never find in your own country.
+Put on an apron and get behind the oven, stove or fire yourself – this is a great opportunity not only to taste Lithuanian traditional food but also to learn something that you would never find in your own country.

 Treating a guest is an old Lithuanian tradition.
 And we adhere to it with sincerity.
-The custom of heaping people’s plates with food without asking if they want any is slowly fading, but our traditional holidays still involve gatherings around the table, heartfelt conversations with family, and lots and lots of food.
+That’s why traditional holiday table is so important in Lithuania.
+The custom of heaping people’s plates with food without asking if they want any is slowly fading, but our traditional holidays still involve gatherings around the table, heartfelt conversations with family, and lots and lots of traditional dishes.

-There are five regions in Lithuania, within which the people cook traditional dishes that differ in character and content Each of the regions has its own special ingredients.
+There are five regions in Lithuania, within which the people cook traditional dishes that differ in character and content.
+Each regional kitchen has its own special ingredients.

-The manor houses of the Lithuanian nobility used to be famous for their hospitality.
+The manor houses of the Lithuanian nobility used to be famous for their hospitality and manor cuisine - for its delicious dishes.
 The owners even competed with each other to see who could get the better chef from France or Italy.
 Delicacies from Lithuania’s forests and fields spiced up by seasoning from overseas were highly valued by guests.
 Legend has it that for a true nobleman, dying at the table was an honourable way to go.
 The tradition of stuffing a guest full has survived to this day in the manors of Lithuania that have now been restored.
 Manor kitchens hold special dinners.
 You have to prepare yourself for these feasts – it’s best to come on an empty stomach.